kishankumar8/ALL-ABOUT/README.md

 👋 Hi, I'm
-🎓 I’m currently pursuing a Bachelor of Technology h.) with ialization in Artificial Intelligence and Data
+🎓 I’m currently pursuing a Bachelor of Technology h.) with ialization in Artificial Intelligence and Dat

 # What i learn today